 In this page

-New information is shown for the quarter ended 30 June 2020, which includes the first phase of the coronavirus pandemic.
-Data for January to March 2020 has been revised.
+New information is shown for the quarter ended 30 June 2021.
+Data for January to March 2021 has been revised.

-The data is sourced from the NHS Electronic Staff Record provided by Health Education and Improvement Wales.
+The data is sourced from the NHS Electronic Staff Record provided by Health Education and Improvement Wales (HEIW).

 Data included in this release is published on StatsWales.

-- Swansea Bay local health board had the highest sickness absence rate, 8.4%.
+- The Welsh Ambulance Services NHS Trust had the highest sickness absence rate, 8.1%.

-- Health Education and Improvement Wales had the lowest sickness absence rate, 1.3%.
+- Digital Health & Care Wales had the lowest sickness absence rate, 1.7%.

-- The staff group with the highest sickness absence rate was healthcare assistants and other support workers, 8.9%.
+- The staff group with the highest sickness absence rate was the Ambulance group, 8.8%.

-- The staff group with the lowest sickness absence rate was medical and dental staff, 2.5%.
+- The staff group with the lowest sickness absence rate was Medical and Dental staff, 1.5%.

 Sickness absence shows wide seasonal variation throughout the year with the rate lower in summer and higher in winter.
 To provide clearer information on long term changes to the rate of sickness absence a 12 month moving average is shown in Chart 1.
-The chart shows the 12 month moving average has gone up in recent months with the average for the 12 months ending June 2020 (6.0%) being the highest since data started to be collected in 2008.
+The chart shows the 12 month moving average has remained at around 6.0% over the year to January 2021 but has since started to decrease.

-The chart also shows that the sickness absence rate for April 2020 is the highest recorded monthly rate (7.5%), given the timing this is more than likely attributed to COVID-19.
-Those NHS staff self-isolating are not counted as being off sick and are therefore not included in these sickness absence rates.
+The chart also shows that the sickness absence rate for April 2020 is the highest recorded monthly rate (7.5%) followed by December 2020 (7.1%) – given the timing this is more than likely attributed to COVID-19.
+Those NHS staff self-isolating, which includes shielding staff, are not counted as being off sick and are therefore not included in these sickness absence rates.
 Monthly sickness absence rates by NHS organisation and staff group can be found on StatsWales.

-Swansea Bay local health board had the highest sickness absence (8.4%) of all NHS organisations this quarter, with the lowest rate being in Health Education and Improvement Wales (1.3%).
+The Welsh Ambulance Services NHS Trust had the highest sickness absence rate (8.1%) of all NHS organisations this quarter, with the lowest rate being in Digital Health and Care Wales (1.7%).

-Swansea Bay had the highest sickness absence (8.4%) of all local health boards for the quarter ended 30 June 2020, with the lowest rate being in Powys (4.9%).
+Cwm Taf Morgannwg had the highest sickness absence (6.4%) of all local health boards (LHBs) for the quarter ended 30 June 2021, with the lowest rate being in Hywel Dda (4.9%).

 Data for all organisations is available on StatsWales.

-Of the six staff groups, healthcare assistants and support workers had the highest sickness absence rate this quarter (8.9%).
+Of the six staff groups, the Ambulance group had the highest sickness absence rate this quarter (8.8%).

-Medical and dental staff had the lowest sickness absence rate for this quarter (2.5%) and has done so since data started to be collected in 2009.
+Medical and Dental staff had the lowest sickness absence rate for this quarter (1.5%) and has done so since data started to be collected in 2009.